-The Ubuntu Center on Racism, Global Movements, and Population Health Equity
+The Ubuntu Center: Addressing Racism, Global Movements, and Population Health Equity To Transform Public Health

-Aligned with the Dornsife School of Public Health’s commitment to social justice and health as a human right, the mission of The Ubuntu Center on Racism, Global Movements, and Population Health Equity is to unite diverse partners to generate and translate evidence, accelerate antiracism solutions, and transform the health of communities locally, nationally, and globally.
+Aligned with the Drexel University Dornsife School of Public Health’s commitment to social justice and health as a human right, the The Ubuntu Center on Racism, Global Movements, and Population Health Equity works to unite diverse partners with the common goal of transforming the health of communities locally, nationally, and globally by generating and translating evidence and accelerating antiracism solutions.

-Uniting diverse partners involves bringing together a vibrant mix of activists, environmentalists, researchers, and community residents—especially those historically excluded within the Academy—whose range of perspectives, expertise, and experience will mobilize our strengths and capacities.
+The center brings together a vibrant mix of activists, environmentalists, researchers, and community residents—especially those historically excluded within academic institutions—whose range of perspectives, expertise, and experience will mobilize our strengths and capacities.

 Visit The Ubuntu Center's website to learn more about current activities and meet the Ubuntu Movement Fellows.

 The Ubuntu Center was made possible through the generosity of Dana and David Dornsife.
-Learn more about their gift to our school.
+Learn more about the Dornsife gift to our school.

 The Ubuntu Center's mission is to unite diverse partners to generate and translate evidence, accelerate antiracism solutions, and transform the health of communities locally, nationally, and globally.